cew-hacs/cheapest_energy_windows/README.md

 5. Search for "Cheapest Energy Windows"
 6. Follow the configuration wizard

+### Docker Configuration Note

+If running Home Assistant in Docker and using ENTSO-E sensors:
+- Ensure your container has the `TZ` environment variable set (e.g., `TZ=Europe/Amsterdam`)
+- Nord Pool works without this setting, but ENTSO-E requires proper timezone configuration
+- Without this, ENTSO-E timestamps may show UTC (+00:00) instead of local timezone

 ## Configuration

 ### Initial Setup

 During the configuration flow, you'll be asked to:

-1. **Choose setup mode**:
-   - Guided Setup (recommended for new users)
-   - Quick Setup (for advanced users)

-2. **Select your Nord Pool price sensor**: The integration will auto-discover Nord Pool price sensors in your Home Assistant instance
+1. **Select your price sensor**: The integration will auto-discover Nord Pool and ENTSO-E price sensors in your Home Assistant instance

+2. **Link Battery Operations** (optional):
+   - Select existing automations, scripts, or scenes for each battery mode
+   - The integration will automatically trigger these when entering each state
+   - Can be configured later from the dashboard

 3. **Choose window duration**:
    - **15 minutes** (96 windows per day) - Recommended if your energy contract supports quarter-hourly trading/settlement